Rahul10052002/Rahul10052002/README.md

 - **UI/UX Development:** I'm enthusiastic about creating intuitive user interfaces and enhancing user experiences.
 Understanding user needs and behaviors and translating them into delightful designs is something I constantly strive for.

 ### My Projects
-- **Project 1:** *?AMAZON Clone * - "Designed an Amazon clone using HTML and CSS, following tutorials from Apna College YouTube channel for a hands-on web development experience."
+- **Project 1:** *AMAZON Clone * - "Designed an Amazon clone using HTML and CSS, following tutorials from Apna College YouTube channel for a hands-on web development experience."

 ### Get in Touch
 📧 Email: [Rahulchavan111969@gmail.com]